 When we acknowledge and foster a connection between our mind and body, we promote health and happiness.
-"The harmonious healthy action of all the powers of body and mind results in happiness; and the more elevated and refined the powers, the more pure and unalloyed the happiness." {Child Guidance 394.3} their mental and physical benefits.
+"The harmonious healthy action of all the powers of body and mind results in happiness; and the more elevated and refined the powers, the more pure and unalloyed the happiness." {Child Guidance 394.3}

+We expect our students to engage in their study diligently as well as in healthy activities for their mental and physical benefits.
 Any forms of gambling activity are strictly prohibited.
 Possession or use of any items possible for gambling purposes such as card games and other games not related to study is not allowed within the premises of the campus.